Alpha Kappa Alpha Sorority, Incorporated ®

 Mrs. Toni is a member of Brown Missionary Baptist Church and is married to Mr. Gino Franklin.
 They are the proud parents of two adult sons, Brian and Corey Franklin.

 At our annual Founders Day celebration hosted by the Theta Zeta Omega Chapter, we honor outstanding individuals and organizations for their exemplary service.
-This year, we're proud to recognize our 2025 Woman of the Year and the recipients of the 2025 Norma Caples and Norma Graham Dreamer Awards, highlighting exceptional contributions in Jackson and Harrison County.
-Additionally, we'll acknowledge members reaching milestone years in our sorority, this year's sister achieving golden status at 50 years, celebrating her enduring dedication to our sisterhood and community.
+This year, we're proud to recognize our 2026 Woman of the Year and the recipients of the 2026 Norma Caples and Norma Graham Dreamer Awards, highlighting exceptional contributions in Jackson and Harrison County.
+Additionally, we'll acknowledge members reaching milestone years in our sorority, this year's sisters are achieving silver status at 25 years, celebrating their enduring dedication to our sisterhood and community.

 Jackson County